 If a mate is lost, it is not uncommon for them to enter a “second revival” when the mother or father of the group will take their group up into the highest trees and call for another mate.
 They can rebond and, consequentially, have three more children.
 However, if the second mate is lost, they will not repair again.

-Short-Haired Sloth is often found in Eastern Paorr.
+The Short-Haired Sloth is often found in Eastern Paorr.
 These sloths are known to be fantastic swimmers and even move slightly faster then normal sloths.
-They also eat bamboo found in this area of the nation.
+They also eat bamboo found in this area of the continent.

 It is so slow moving and lives in trees that the bacteria in its skin secrete and mix with the forest fungus growing in its hair to create a form of penicillin.
 This discovery led to using penicillin in modern medicine, and so the Paorrian Sloth is used as a sort of mascot for modern medical practices.